Get your rig hardware¶

 You will need two micro USB cables - with a micro connector on one end and a standard (Type A) connector on the other.
 Most cables will work fine, but some prefer to select lengths.
 You may already have one for charging a Dexcom receiver, or an Android phone, lying around at home.
 If you don’t, here’s an example of one that will work: Monoprice Premium USB to Micro USB Charge, Sync Cable - 3ft.

 Warning: bad cables cause a lot of headaches during the Edison flashing process, so it may be worth verifying before you start if you have good cables that can transfer data.

-You may need to connect your Dexcom Receiver to your Explorer Board for offline looping.
+You may want to connect your Dexcom receiver (G4 or non-touchscreen G5) to your Explorer Block for offline looping.
 For this you will need to use a micro USB to micro USB OTG cable (or an OTG adapter).
-Here is an example of a cable that will work: BestGameSetups Micro USB to Micro USB OTG (On-The-Go) 12” (30cm) Data Cable
+Here is an example of a cable that will work: BestGameSetups Micro USB to Micro USB OTG (On-The-Go) 12” (30cm) Data Cable.

 Nuts and Bolts¶

 You will likely want to screw your Edison onto the Explorer Block to stabilize the rig.
 There are two methods to do this.
 The simplest is to order a kit like the Sparkfun Intel Edison Hardware Pack, which provides standoffs, screws, and nuts specifically designed for the Edison.
 Alternatively, you can use (2) M2 screws and (2) M2 nuts and (4) M3 nuts (M3 or a bit larger to used as spacers).
 In this configuration, the screws should be just long enough to fit through the spacer nuts and screw into the M2 nuts on the other side.
 (Note: Sparkfun is no longer selling these screw kits.
 There are some available on Amazon lock nuts and cap screws.